How To Become a Resume Coach? - Coach Foundation

 A resume coach can be a valuable asset to job seekers as they navigate the often-overwhelming task of writing a resume.
 As a resume coach, you will work with clients to help them identify their skills and experience and then craft a resume that highlights their strengths and showcases their potential to potential employers.
 To become a resume coach, you'll need to have strong writing and editing skills and the ability to give clear and concise feedback.

-How To Become a Resume Coach? resume coach
+How To Become a Resume Coach? - Coach Foundation

 You should also be familiar with the latest trends in resume writing to help your clients stay ahead of the curve.